codehsbooks/apjava/Programming-with-Karel/for-loops.md

 ### Examples
 Let's make Karel put down 5 balls.
-In this case, `count` will be 5, because we want something to happen 5 times.
+In this case, we'll initialize `i` to 0, and `count` will be 5, because we want something to happen 5 times.
 The code inside of the for loop will be `putBall()` because that's what we want to happen 5 times.
 The for loop looks like this:

 ```
 for(int i = 0; i < 5; i++){